David-Fung/Hello-Kitty-Cafe/README.md

 # David-Fung-2.github.io
-Go to [David-Fung-2.github.io] to view the webpages.
+Click [here](David-Fung-2.github.io) or go to David-Fung-2.github.io to view the webpages.